muratk3n/thirdwave/en/2019/06/bancor.md

 burden of readjustment between debtor and creditor countries; a criterion to detect chronic disequilibria and to correct exchange rates accordingly.
-Let us see what kind of international monetary architecture Keynes planned to build on these three pillars.
+Let us see what kind of international monetary architecture Keynes planned to build on these three pillars...

-[..]

 The Clearing Union was conceived as a bank with the task of financing temporary disequilibria in the balance of trade between countries.
 In